tillo13/tillo13/README.md

 I build AI-powered apps, games, and tools — mostly in Python, mostly deployed to GCP, mostly because I wanted to see if it would work.

 118 repos (101 public, 17 private).
-One-person operation.
-Everything from Mars colony simulators on Ethereum to reverse-engineered Grok clients to a 3D brain that visualizes my entire chaotic life as floating orbs.
+Various LLMs tie in to help, but Flask/Python mostly.
+Everything from Mars colony simulators on Ethereum to reverse-engineered Grok clients to a 3D brain that visualizes ideas as floating orbs.

-I don't write frameworks.
-I ship weird, functional things.

 <br/>